algobulls/algobulls_help_site/docs/index.md

 Before you start Algo Trading with AlgoBulls, here's a quick website tour to enable you to navigate the website easily.

-## Registering with AlgoBulls:
+## Sign Up with AlgoBulls:

-1. `Sign up with Google -` You can now register with AlgoBulls within a minute with the Login with google option
+1. `Sign Up with Google -` You can now register with AlgoBulls within a minute with the Login with google option

 ![HomePage](member/imgs/goggle_login.png)

-2. Sign up in 3 simple steps:
+2. `Sign Up in 3 simple steps:`

    `Step 1: Profile` - Add your Name, Email & Phone Number.
 Click on `Get Otp`